 Radiation therapy delivers a high dose of radiation in an effort to destroy or reduce a tumor’s size while sparing the normal surrounding tissues and organs.

-As one of the world's leading centers caring for children and adolescents with cancer, our Dana-Farber/Children's Hospital Cancer Center pediatric radiation oncologists work closely with specialists at Brigham and Women's Hospital and Dana-Farber Cancer Institute to treat children using advanced radiation technology.
+As one of the world's leading centers caring for children and adolescents with cancer, our Dana-Farber/Boston Children's Cancer and Blood Disorders Center pediatric radiation oncologists work closely with specialists at Brigham and Women's Hospital and Dana-Farber Cancer Institute to treat children using advanced radiation technology.